 The electrical activity of your heart will also be checked before and during treatment (with a test called an electrocardiogram or ECG).
 These tests can be affected by KISQALI.

-If necessary, your doctor may decide to temporarily stop or reduce your KISQALI dose to allow your liver function, blood cells, electrolytes or heart activity to recover.
+If necessary, your doctor may decide to temporarily stop or reduce your KISQALI dose to allow your liver function, blood cells, electrolytes, heart activity and lungs to recover.
 Your doctor may also decide to stop treatment permanently.